 Mammillaria elongata ‘Cristata’ is also colorfully named the brain cactus due to its convoluted and sinuous growth.
 One of the more bizarre pieces of Cristata information is how the shape occurs.
 The form is a result of damage to the plant when it is young.
 The cells at the injury site go crazy and multiply at a far faster rate than normal.
 This causes the twisted nature of the pads.

 Brain cactus is a common houseplant and in cultivation, this “damage” is manually manipulated to create the fan-like growth.
-The brain cactus is generally a small plant, only achieving 6 inches (15.24 cm.) in height.
-They are chubby little guys with waistband widths of 12 inches across (31 cm.).
+The brain cactus is generally a small plant, only achieving 6 inches (15 cm.) in height.
+They are chubby little guys with waistband widths of 12 inches (31 cm.) across.

 In the wild of Central Mexico, they occur in rocky outcroppings and between crevasses.
 Over time, they develop into a column of stems and small offsets.
 The spines are in closely gathered areoles and consist of several sizes, with the finest spines almost hair-like.
-Plants are green but the hairy spines give it a grayish case.
+The plants are green, but the hairy spines give them a grayish cast.

 How to Grow a Brain Cactus

-These plants make fine indoor plants but can only thrive outside in United States Department of Agriculture zones 10 and 11.
+These plants make fine indoor plants but can only thrive outside in USDA zones 10 and 11.
 Since they are small, try growing a brain cactus in a succulent dish with a mixture of forms and textures.
 You may expect blooms any time over the course of the summer which will brighten the container and add even more appeal.